 Thankfully there’s a PPA available to install KDE Connect from.
 To add it to your Software Sources in Ubuntu 16.04 LTS:

 sudo add-apt-repository ppa:varlesh-l/indicator-kdeconnect

-Finally, if don’t have the KDE Connect Android app installed on your device now’s the time to install it.
-The app is free, open-source app and available from both the Google Play Store (link below) and from F-Droid.
+Finally, if don’t have the KDE Connect Android app installed on your device now is the time to install it.
+The app is a free, open-source app and is available to install from the Google Play Store (link below) or by download the APK from F-Droid:

 Neat — now you’re all set to pair a device!

 Before attempting to pair an Android device with Ubuntu be sure to make sure both your Ubuntu desktop and your mobile device are using the same Wi-Fi network (this is how KDE Connect works).

 - Launch ‘indicator kde connect’ from the Dash

 That’s it; you’re set!

 The KDE Connect app on your paired device will list all supported features.
 Notification syncing isn’t part of this; follow the on-screen prompt to enable notification sync.